 The essential professional requirements comprise orderly financial conditions and refraining from incompatible activities.
 Noncompliance with these requirements shall lead to revocation of the appointment as an auditor or of the recognition as a professional audit firm.
 Court review of the revocation decisions of the WPK may occur as part of administrative jurisdiction.

-Regarding financial statements reviews, which do not require a specific initial suspicion of a breach of professional duties, WPK reviews published company financial statements audited by its members (exception: financial statements of public interest entities (PIEs) according to § 319a para.
-1 sentence 1 HGB) and the corresponding auditor’s report.
+Regarding financial statements reviews, which do not require a specific initial suspicion of a breach of professional duties, WPK reviews published company financial statements audited by its members (exception: financial statements of public interest entities (PIEs) according to § 316a sentence 2 HGB) and the corresponding auditor’s report.
 Ambiguities arising as to the financial accounting or the auditor’s report are discussed with the auditors.
 Any suspected breach of professional duties may also lead to a formal disciplinary proceeding.

 If the investigation of WPK in a disciplinary proceeding confirms a breach of professional duties, WPK is responsible for sanctioning this breach (§ 68 para.
 1 sentence 2 WPO).
-Possible sanctioning measures are reprimands, fines up to 500.000 EUROs, temporary prohibition of professional activities, or exclusion from the profession.
+Possible sanctioning measures are reprimands, fines up to EUR 500,000 for individuals and EUR 1,000,000 for audit firms, temporary prohibition of professional activities, or exclusion from the profession.
 WPK may impose multiple measures simultaneously.
 In case of a repeated occurrence of breaches, WPK may also declare a prohibition order.

 Subsequent to an unsuccessful objection a member may appeal for a professional court proceeding (§ 71a WPO).
 The so-called professional courts (special divisions of criminal courts/Senate at the District Court of Berlin in the First Instance, Superior Court of Justice of Berlin in the Second Instance and the Federal Court of Justice in the Third Instance) are responsible in these cases.
 The professional courts are assisted by members of the profession who bring in their professional expertise.
 On its website WPK discloses irrevocable sanctioning measures, thereby stating type and natures of the breach (§ 69 WPO).